 SOURCE: Neurotoxicology and Teratology, Vol. 11:45-50, 1989

-Groups of test posed to different pesticides used in agriculture and lawn care showed over 50% more activity following a single exposure to the chemical.
+Groups of test animals exposed to different pesticides used in agriculture and lawn care showed over 50% more activity following a single exposure to the chemical.
 One of the main goals of this experiment, conducted by Dr. J. A. Mitchell and colleagues at the University of Michigan, was to investigate activity behavioral changes in test animals (male Swiss mice) following a single exposure to one of 4 different dosages of weed killers and fungicides.
 The chemicals used included Lasso (containing alachlor), Basalin (containing fluchloralin), Premiere (containing dinoseb) and the fungicide Maneb-80 (80% Maneb)..
-Test dosages ranged from a very low .4 mg/kg to 4 mg/kg to 40 mg/kg.
+Test dosages ranged from a very low 0.4 mg/kg to 4 mg/kg to 40 mg/kg.
 Even the largest dose was still below the LD-50 for the animals (the amount needed to kill 50% of the test animals).
 According to the researchers, the herbicides and fungicides have received few reports investigating their toxicity while their yearly growth and production have grown far more than the insecticides.

 The detection of hyperactivity was measured by placing the test animals in steel cages that were equipped with electronic motion detectors which used infrared beams to count specific movements by the animals.
 After the single chemical exposure, activity was measured for a 4 hour period.
 Results showed the weed killer "Lasso" did not show any effects at the very low .4 mg/kg level but did show over a 65% increase in activity at the low 4 mg/kg and a 75% increase at the higher 40 mg/kg level.
 The weed killer Dinoseb also showed no activity increases at the lowest .4 mg/kg dose but did show a 15% increase at the 4 mg/kg level and a 54% increase at the larger 40 mg/kg level.
 Other researchers have reported that activity provides a sensitive measure for evaluating the behavioral effects of the pyrethroid pesticide, deltamethrin, at doses that did not cause the characteristic neurotoxicological syndrome (6).